Universal Backdoor Attacks: Abstract

 \section{Abstract}

 Web-scraped datasets are vulnerable to data poisoning, which can be used for backdooring deep image classifiers during training.
-Since training on large datasets is expensive, a model is trained once and re-used many times.
+Since training on large datasets is expensive, a model is trained once and reused many times.
 Unlike adversarial examples, backdoor attacks often target specific classes rather than \emph{any} class learned by the model.
 One might expect that targeting many classes through a naïve composition of attacks vastly increases the number of poison samples.
-We show this is not necessarily true and more efficient, \emph{universal} data poisoning attacks exist that allow controlling misclassifications from any source class into any target class with a small increase in poison samples.
+We show this is not necessarily true and more efficient, \emph{universal} data poisoning attacks exist that allow controlling misclassifications from any source class into any target class with a slight increase in poison samples.
 Our idea is to generate triggers with salient characteristics that the model can learn.
 The triggers we craft exploit a phenomenon we call \emph{inter-class poison transferability}, where learning a trigger from one class makes the model more vulnerable to learning triggers for other classes.
 We demonstrate the effectiveness and robustness of our universal backdoor attacks by controlling models with up to 6\,000 classes while poisoning only 0.15\% of the training dataset.
-Our source code will be made available.
+Our source code is available at \href{https://github.com/Ben-Schneider-code/Universal-Backdoor-Attacks}{https://github.com/Ben-Schneider-code/Universal-Backdoor-Attacks}.